affromero/DiffusionModelsTutorial/README.md

-# Machine Learning Take-Home Exercise: Diffusion Models and Inpainting
+# Diffusion Models and Inpainting

+This is a toy example using MNIST, so **no** latent diffusion, insted the diffusion is directly on the pixel level.

 ## Overview